1952 – Top 20 singles, Billboard

 Second Hand Songs lists a 1951 recording by Curley Williams and The Georgia Peach Pickers , with a recording by Hank Williams being the first released in 1952.

-Wikipedia fails to mention the Curley Williams 1951 recording, credits Hank Williams’s as the first, and says:
+Wikipedia fails to mention the Curley Williams 1951 recording, credits Hank Williams’s as the first to record the song, and says:

 The same year, Rosemary Clooney recorded a hit version for Top 40 markets [in the US, and it was covered by] Alma Cogan in the United Kingdom.
 Since then the song has been recorded by a number of artists including Patsy Cline (1962), Ray Charles (1962), Eddy Arnold (1964), Sharon Redd (1968), Petula Clark (1974), Emmylou Harris (1992), Cake (1998), and Van Morrison (2006).